Tyrone Taylor Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Dodgers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have the 14th-ranked team ERA across all league pitching staffs (4.18).
+- The Dodgers' 4.18 team ERA ranks 13th among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 34 home runs (one per game), the ninth-fewest in baseball.
+- The Dodgers rank 12th in baseball in home runs surrendered (38 total, one per game).

-- Gonsolin (0-0) takes the mound for the Dodgers to make his third start of the season.
+- Kershaw gets the start for the Dodgers, his eighth of the season.
+He is 5-2 with a 2.53 ERA and 48 strikeouts in 42 2/3 innings pitched.

-- His most recent time out came on Tuesday against the Philadelphia Phillies, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- His last time out was on Saturday against the San Diego Padres, when the left-hander threw 4 2/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.